TinaVM/100-days-of-code/my-rd1-log.md

 R1D5
 Day 5: July 20, 2022

 Today's Progress: Started the 'Learn Colors By Building a Set of Colored Markers' project in freecodecamp.org of the responsive web design course and stopped at step 53.
+Also started the 'Basic JavaScript' chapter of the JavaScript Algorithms and Data Structures of freecodecamp.org and stopped at part 9.

-Thoughts:
+Thoughts: I have learnt about the different color models and what a mixture of them does when trying to create different gradients to a specific div container.
+I have also learnt today the basic JavaScript syntax and structure.
+I look forward to learning and completing both courses.

 link to work: ![image](https://user-images.githubusercontent.com/92442291/179989998-6d805d9b-9aa1-4960-91c7-30d0bed68289.png)